scalapb/zio-grpc/docs/quickstart.md

 ## Run the updated app

 If you still have the previous version of the server running, stop it by hitting `Ctrl-C`.
-Run the server and client like you did before.
-Execute the following command from the `examples` directory:
+Then run the server and client like you did before inside the `examples` directory:

 1. Run the server:
    ```bash